 - secure handling procedures;

-- placing access restrictions on private files and information so that only the Operations Manager and General Manager have access to these files unless permission is given by these officers to key personnel who require that information to execute their duties;
+- placing access restrictions on private files and information so that only the Operations Manager and Director have access to these files unless permission is given by these officers to key personnel who require that information to execute their duties;

 - ensuring paper-based documents are stored in locked cabinets when not in use;

-- All servers are protected with firewalls and anti-virus and anti-spyware software that is kept up dated.
+- all servers are protected with firewalls and anti-virus and anti-spyware software that is kept up dated; and

-When no longer required, personal information is destroyed in a secure manner such as shredding or deleted.
+When no longer required, personal information is destroyed in a secure manner such as shredding or permanent deletion.

 This policy will be:

-- communicated to all the participants, their carers/family, key internal and external stakeholders of Star Community Care;
+ï communicated to the participants and families/carers, internal and external stakeholders of Star Community Care;

 ï communicated to Star Community Care staff through induction and professional development opportunities;